dwaan/homebridge-adb/README.md

 	apt-get install -y android-tools-adb android-tools-fastboot
 	```

-*  (Optional) Append the followings line to your `config/startup.sh` to install this plugin on every container restart:
+*  _OPTIONAL_ Append the followings line to your `config/startup.sh` to install this plugin on every container restart:
 	```shell
 	# Install the homebridge-adb plugin
 	npm install homebridge-adb
 	```

-* (Optional) If you run into issues when connecting your android device (sometimes adb can't create the `$HOME/.android/adbkey`), add this line to your `config/startup.sh`:
+* _OPTIONAL_ If you run into issues when connecting your android device (sometimes adb can't create the `$HOME/.android/adbkey`), add this line to your `config/startup.sh`:
 	```shell
 	# Fix connection issues for the homebridge-adb plugin
 	adb connect $YOUR_ANDROID_DEVICE_IP